-- Outside-Context Villain: The Great Old Ones are this to the Rider, with the Cthulhu Mythos being unknown to and having no place in traditional Abrahamic cosmology, while simultaneously having the power to radically interfere in the eternal struggle between Heaven and Hell.
+- Outside-Context Problem: The Great Old Ones are this to the Rider, with the Cthulhu Mythos being unknown to and having no place in traditional Abrahamic cosmology, while simultaneously having the power to radically interfere in the eternal struggle between Heaven and Hell.

 - The Powers That Be: Both Heaven and Hell manipulate the Rider.